-Harry is six years old and has congenital muscular dystrophy merosin negative.
+Harry is twelve years old and has congenital muscular dystrophy merosin negative.
 His family set up Harry’s Research Fund to raise awareness and funds to back research into Harry’s condition.

 Harry was born at 38 weeks by caesarean section and as far as his parents, Debbie and Kevin were concerned, Debbie had given birth to a healthy baby boy weighing 7lb 8oz.

 However, seven weeks later, blood tests taken from Harry’s heel prick at five days old revealed that he had a very high creatine phosphokinase (CPK) level in his blood.
 Debbie and Kevin were then given the devastating news that Harry may have a condition called Duchenne muscular dystrophy.

 The family noticed that Harry was not progressing as quickly as other babies his age, and from six months he was in and out of hospital with constant chest infections and pneumonia.
 A muscle biopsy was taken when he was eight months old and at 14 months it was confirmed that Harry actually had congenital muscular dystrophy merosin negative.

 “Harry is unable to crawl, stand or walk, has a very weak upper trunk, and has curvature of the spine.
 Putting all this aside, Harry has a very strong personality and is very bright, clever and extremely funny – what lack of movement he has, he makes up in personality and he lights up our days.